String-sg/chergpt-basic/README.md

 1. Go to this link, login and create your account.<br>
 ![image](https://github.com/String-sg/chergpt-basic/assets/44336310/c4921ffc-15ec-48d2-a4ba-8dec02ef66c1)
 <br>
 2. Create a free project with Singapore as the region.
-Pick any project and database name you like.
+Pick any project and database name you like. <br>
 ![image](https://github.com/String-sg/chergpt-basic/assets/44336310/f5a3f4f3-dfb1-440d-959b-d71c5a6b00e2)

 3. Click on the copy icon - this will give you your database (DB) connection String that allows you to store data persistently in CherGPT.<br>